Mdsujansarkar/sodai/README.md

 Thank you for considering contributing
 ## Security Vulnerabilities

-If you discover a security vulnerability within Sodai, please send an e-mail to Taylor Otwell via [sujansarkar786@gmail.com](mailto:sujansarkar786@gmail.com).
+If you discover a security vulnerability within Sodai, please send an e-mail to Sujan Miya via [sujansarkar786@gmail.com](mailto:sujansarkar786@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License